-In addition to successful defenses of manufacturers in trials around the country, Rob’s career in private practice was marked by other notable achievements including representing 5 of the last 6 Governors of Alabama; the drafting and passage of Alabama’s 1987 Tort Reform legislation and 1992 Workers’ Compensation Reform; successfully defending Alabama’s franchise tax against Constitutional challenge before the Alabama and United States Supreme Courts in 1989 and 1990 and successfully defended its property tax against Constitutional attack in federal courts, including the United States Supreme Court, between 2004 and 2007; and while in private practice, Rob was lead counsel for the State of Alabama in its long running Higher Education Desegregation Case, Knight v.
+In addition to successful defenses of manufacturers in trials around the country, Rob’s career in private practice was marked by other notable achievements including the representation of 5 Governors of Alabama, 3 Republican and 2 Democrat; the drafting and passage of Alabama’s 1987 Tort Reform legislation and 1992 Workers’ Compensation Reform; successfully defending Alabama’s franchise tax against Constitutional challenge before the Alabama and United States Supreme Courts in 1989 and 1990 and successfully defended its property tax against Constitutional attack in federal courts, including the United States Supreme Court, between 2004 and 2007.
+While in private practice Rob was lead counsel for the State of Alabama in its long running Higher Education Desegregation Case, Knight v.
 State of Alabama, and, after going in-house, resumed that position at the request of the Governor, on a pro bono basis.

 In serving his profession, Rob has broken new ground for in-house counsel.
 Rob was the first in-house counsel in 76 years to be elected President of IADC.
 In 2014 he became the first in-house counsel to serve as President of LCJ and the first in-house counsel to serve as Dean of the Corporate Counsel College.
 In part because of these milestones, in 2013 Rob was named to the inaugural Corporate 100, a list of the top 100 in-house counsel in the US, and was named Outstanding Corporate Counsel by the Birmingham Business Journal.
 Under Rob’s leadership, in 2014 Altec’s legal team was named best in the United States in Technology, by Legal 500.

-Outside of his professional endeavors, Rob sits on the Advisory Boards of the Mississippi State University College of Engineering and the University of Alabama at Birmingham Center for Palliative Care and on the Board of Directors for the Alabama Symphony Orchestra.
+Outside of his professional endeavors, Rob sits on the Advisory Board of the Mississippi State University College of Engineering and serves as Vice Chair of the Summit Charter School Foundation in Cashiers, NC.
 In 2008 he was named “Distinguished Fellow” by the College of Engineering and in 2014 an “Alumni Fellow” at MSU.